 Circling – Sometimes the rabbit starts running around your feet when you’re in the run with him or her.
 This is a mating ritual, and a sign that he or she is in love with you.

-Territorial behaviour – If you have got a new hutch or run, the rabbit will have to make sure that its territory is marked.
+Territorial behavior – If you have got a new hutch or run, the rabbit will have to make sure that its territory is marked.
 Rabbits do this by rubbing scent glands on their necks against objects, spraying urine and scattering their dropping around the place.
-This behaviour normally stops once the rabbit feels at home.
+This behavior normally stops once the rabbit feels at home.

 The bunny flop – Rabbit is rolling on its back with the legs in the air.
 This is a sign that the rabbit is really happy and relaxed, and the movement can sometimes be combined with a binky, which means that the bunny is running around and dancing madly, often jumping up in the air out of pure happiness.